Tag

 What makes the best AI photo editor?

 It’s pretty easy to call any kind of automated image editing feature “AI” now.
 And it’s not entirely wrong to do so.
-Still, there’s a big difference between a few one-click options that brighten and add contrast to a photo, and tools that genuinely help you work better and faster by making intelligent suggestions and adjustments.
+Still, there’s a big difference between a few one-click options that brighten and add contrast to a photo, and tools that genuinely help you better and faster by making intelligent suggestions and adjustments.

 So while there are many apps that claim to be AI image editors, I was looking for the best of the best.
 Here’s what I kept my eye out for as I tested each app: